gchure/phd/src/chapter_01/section_01_introduction.md

-From archaea thriving in hydrothermal vents on the ocean floor to aspen trees dominating a Coloradan mountainside, all forms of life are unified in their ability to sense the state of their environment and, if they are lucky, adapt to whatever the conditions may be.
-It is relatively easy for us anthropormorphize these organisms and use terms such as "sense" and "adapt", but can we do the same for things at the molecular scale?
-Adaptive phenomena can be found traversing the spatial and temporal scales in biology, ranging the nanosecond scale conformational switching of proteins [@Fig:adaptation_levels (A)], to the minutes to hours long rewiring of metabolic networks [@Fig:adaptation_levels (B)], to the 3.5 billion years of speciation which has reared the biological diversity we see to day [@Fig:adaptation_levels(C)].
-Much as our archaeon and aspen trees at the beginning of this paragraph, individual proteins are also capable of sensing changes in the environment and adapting.
+From archaea thriving in hydrothermal vents on the ocean floor to aspen trees dominating a Coloradan mountainside, all forms of life are unified in their obedience to the whims of their environment.
+Over the past 3.5 billion years of evolution, life has evolved myriad clever ways to combat (and exploit) environmental fluctuations to amplify reproductive success.
+The mechanisms behind this adaptation are diverse and traverse the biological scales ranging from nanosecond-scale conformational switching of proteins (@Fig:adaptation_levels(C)), to large-scale reconfiguration of metabolic networks (@Fig:adaptation_levels (B)), to evolutionary trajectories that become detectable over many generations (@Fig:adaptation_levels (C)).
+Thus, while "adaptation" is colloquialy associated *only* with organisms, one can use the same language to describe the microscopic operations of molecules.

 ![**The spatial, temporal, and mechanistic scale of adaptation.** (A) Molecular adaptation in this work is defined through the lens of allostery